MoveIt Interface and API

 - moveit_python_interface - a modified version of the script used in the Move Group Python Interface Tutorial that is meant to work with an Interbotix arm; just press ‘Enter’ in the terminal to walk through the different steps; the desired joint state goal, pose goal, and end-effector offset (when attaching the box) are stored in YAML files located in the config directory

-To run this package on the physical robot using the small C++ API & GUI, type the line below in a terminal (assuming the ‘locobot_wx200’ with lidar is being launched).
+To run this package on the physical robot, type the line below in a terminal (assuming the

 - Plan Pose - MoveIt will attempt to find a trajectory that places the end-effector at the desired position and orientation